gearcloudlabs/Mixology/README.md

 Getting started
 ---------------
 1. Download the code
+2. Install node, then the following packages
+   - npm install express
-2. npm install express and socket.io
+   - npm install socket.io
-3. Set up the topology file, manifest.json
+3. Install the Chrome Extension
-4. Run it!
+   - Open the chrome://extensions page
+   - Enable developer mode
+   - Load the unpacked extension "Extension" in the Mixology distribution
+4. Start the Mixology server
+   node server.js
+5. Open http://localhost:9090/ to see the list of available demos

 Example code
 ------------